vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 The easiest way to manage serving over HTTP locally and HTTPS in live is to create a site variable and assign this to your https domain.
 When you build locally this will be swapped out for ``` http://localhost:4000 ```.

-You can see examples of this on my code-base here:

 ## Further Speed Optimisations

 HTTPS is a great start, coupled with a better deployment process to boot and keeping the site on GitHub so the code can remain open source.
 But we can do much more.